Playwright: Etymology

 The first recorded use of the term "playwright" is from 1605, 73 years before the first written record of the term "dramatist".
 It appears to have been first used in a pejorative sense by Ben Jonson to suggest a mere tradesman fashioning works for the theatre.

-Jonson uses the word in his Epigram 49, which is thought to refer to John Marston:
+Jonson uses the word in his Epigram 49, which is thought to refer to John Marston or Thomas Dekker: